 Nearly 10 years after the end of an atrocious war, Sri Lanka has begun to realize the damage done and has instituted reforms and changes to better the future.
 The newly elected government of 2015 has been praised by organizations such as Human Rights Watch for ensuring that the police, judiciary system and human rights commissions are all independent sectors.
 These reforms signal progress, but Sri Lanka continues to be plagued with human rights abuses.

 Women are universally at a disadvantage when it comes to human rights, and Sri Lanka is no exception.
 The U.N.
-Commissioner on human rights reported that barriers such as various languages, narrow knowledge on social norms around the world and a stigma that is associated with reporting sexual crimes has made Sri Lanka a dangerous place for women.
+Commissioner on human rights reported that barriers such as various languages, narrow knowledge on social norms around the world and a stigma that is associated with reporting sexual crimes have made Sri Lanka a dangerous place for women.

 Although there is still work to be done, human rights in Sri Lanka could be headed for a prosperous future.
 With a progressive government in place, Sri Lanka is in a place to move forward.
 The civil war brought atrocities and decades of terror, but hope is the best choice for Sri Lanka.